Our recent research includes:

 Whatever problem domain we are addressing, our research is always focused on real users struggling with real-world problems.
 From corporate security offices to cyber warriors, our mission is to ensure that the work we do today will meet their needs and improve their effectiveness now—not ten years down the road.
 We achieve this by simply making them part of the entire process, from the very start through successful transition:

-When we solve a problem, we don’t want the solution to gather dust; we aren’t in the business of making shelfware.
-After we have completed the research and development of a project, we work closely with the client to transition the technology into operational use.
-This can mean commercialization (as we did with Code Dx), open-sourcing (like we did with Code Pulse), or publishing the results so that the rest of the cyber community can benefit.
-We intend our projects to be used—or why build them in the first place?
+When we solve a problem, we don’t want the solution to gather dust; we aren’t in the business of making shelf-ware.
+After we have completed the R&D, we work diligently to transition the technology into operational use.
+This can mean commercialization, open-sourcing , or publishing the results so that the rest of the cyber community can benefit.
+We intend our projects to be used.
+We are currently partnered with Code Dx, Inc. to transition our application security R&D into commercial tools, and to maintain and update open source technologies (such as Code Pulse) developed by Secure Decisions.

 We begin each research effort by developing a deep understanding of the needs, decisions, and work patterns of the people who will be the beneficiaries of our work.
 We achieve this through a formal process known as a Cognitive Task Analysis, or CTA.